10XGenomics/lariat/README.md

 Please contact us if you're interested in using Lariat independently of the Long Ranger pipeline.

 ## Build notes:
+In the lariat directory, run `git submodule --init --recursive` to ensure you've checked out the BWA submodule.

 Make sure you have a working Go installation (version >= 1.9.2). `go version` should return something like "go version go1.9.2 linux/amd64"

 From the root of the repo: